PedrobyJoao/nwaku-eval/README.md

 Now it's just a matter of comparing the timestamps of published and received messages of same ID.

-> With regards to whether are we testing the number, payload or rate of messages.. it really
+> With regard to whether we are testing the number, payload or rate of messages.. it really
 > doesn't matter because what will be changed for each is just the business logic of publishing.

 ### Play with Gossipsub parameters